Skip to Main Content

 What are typical location fees?

-Location fees in Mexico vary by state and site.
+Location fees in Mexico differ by state and site.
 INAH archaeological sites have structured permit fees, while COMEFILM facilitates public location access.
-Our managers negotiate rates and handle all EFICINE incentive-related paperwork in MXN.
+Our managers negotiate rates and handle all EFICINE incentive-related forms in MXN.

 ACT 04 — On Set